Examples of artificial intelligence adoption across industries

 Healthcare

-— one of the areas where AI delivers a tangible social impact.
 Botkin.
-AI detects pathologies on CT, MRI and X-ray images with up to 95% accuracy and raised early lung cancer detection by 30% in Moscow and St. Petersburg clinics.
-Care Mentor AI at
+AI detects pathologies on CT, MRI, and X-ray scans with up to 95% accuracy and increased early lung cancer detection by 30% in Moscow and St. Petersburg clinics.
+Care Mentor AI in

 Botkin Hospital it analyzes up to 200 images a day and cuts the initial diagnosis time from 40 minutes to 10 minutes.
 Third Opinion at